What Is Considered Indecent Exposure?

 A man was a serial flasher, who walked into office buildings pretending to be a messenger service.
 As soon as he would walk up to an office reception area, he would pull down his pants and reveal his bare genitals to sexually gratify himself.
 The man is guilty of indecent exposure.
 Moreover, because he is a repeat offender, he will get an automatic felony charge.

 To prove that you are guilty of “indecent exposure,” the prosecutor has to prove the following facts or elements1:

-The most common defenses that a skilled criminal defense attorney can use to defend you from “indecent exposure” are as follows:
+The most common defenses used to defend against “indecent exposure” charges are as follows:

 - It was too dark for the victim to clearly identify the perpetrator